 Pets: Pets are not allowed in the residence due to allergies and the limited access for pets to be in the park.
 Service animals are allowed and please disclose this information in your application.

 Smoking: Smoking is not allowed in the residence or the grounds of the building.

 Fees: The application process is free.
-Residents will be provided with housing in a fully-furnished home overlooking the Yellowstone River for a modest lease rate of $75/week.
+Selected residents will be provided with housing in a fully-furnished home overlooking the Yellowstone River for a modest lease rate of $100/week.
+A partner or spouse is allowed to accompany them.
+If an artist wishes to have the entire level to themselves, the fee is $200 weekly for both bedrooms and the artist is allowed 2 additional family members.
 Those looking for a free residency should apply for the Yellowstone Art and Photography Center Artist in Residence.
-Residents must submit a $200 cleaning deposit.
+Residents must submit a $100 cleaning deposit.